CPL 2021: Updated points table, most runs, and most wickets after Guyana Amazon Warriors vs Trinbago Knight Riders match

 Most wickets in CPL 2021

-Courtesy of his bowling performance of 3-1-15-3 against Trinbago Knight Riders in match 1 of the CPL CPL 2021, Guyana Amazon Warriors pace bowler Romario Shepherd is now the leading wicket-taker in the CPL 2021.
+Courtesy of his phenomenal bowling spell of 4-0-29-4 against Guyana Amazon Warriors in match 11 of the CPL CPL 2021, Ravi Rampaul is now the leading wicket-taker in the CPL 2021.
+His teammate Isuru Udana is in third position.

-His teammates Odean Smith and Imran Tahir occupy the next positions in the highest wicket-takers list with two wickets apiece.
-Trinbago Knight Riders bowlers Sunil Narine and Akeal Hosein round off the top five highest wicket-takers list after match 1 of the CPL 2021.
+Player of the Match award winner Romario Shepherd (3/24) occupies the fourth position on the most wickets list.